ryan-hays/core/misc/affinity_freshman.md

 # should show the running processes, and how much VRAM each of them takes
 # you can also use top to monitor RAM and CPU
 top
-# since it's a development instance, it is ok to kill all python processes with
+# since it's a development instance, it is ok to kill all python processes with pkill -9 python
 # be carefull as it kills all the python processes that other people are running
 # it's ok to do it on our instance since it's consired to be only development zone for debugging
 pkill -9 python
+python av4_main.py &
+exit
 ```
 The network training may take hours, or days depending on your dataset and architecture of the network.
 It's important to note that in our code the epoch is counted by protein-ligand pairs, not by images.
 Every protein-ligand pair may have multiple incorrect positions of the ligand 50-400, and a single correct, crystal position.
 In this case, it takes 100 epochs to only show all of the negatives to the network once.
 That is different from classical understanding of epochs in image recognition when images can't have multiple frames.
 Running the code should have resulted in four folders with outputs: